junxit/us-congress-bills-115/metadata.md

 - 2017-09-12 — Introduced in House
 - 2017-09-12 — Introduced in House
 - 2017-09-12 — Referred to the House Committee on Natural Resources.
+- 2017-09-15 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2017-09-26 — Subcommittee Hearings Held.
+- 2018-06-13 — Committee Consideration and Mark-up Session Held.
+- 2018-06-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 20 - 14.
+- 2018-06-13 — Subcommittee on Indian, Insular and Alaska Native Affairs Discharged.
+- 2018-09-20 — Placed on the Union Calendar, Calendar No. 741.
+- 2018-09-20 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-953.
+- 2018-09-20 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+115-953.